 A detailed picture of a synovial joint can be found here.

-More details on the skeletal system, which can help demonstrate the synovial joints, can be found here.
+More details on the skeletal system, including chiropractic treatment, can be found here.